 Download and print an Application for Fresh Start (PDF).
 The application should be completed and signed.
-It can be mailed to the Office of Admissions:
+It can be mailed to the Office of Enrollment Services:

-Texarkana College Office of the Registrar 2500 North Robison Road Texarkana, TX 75599
+Texarkana College Office of Enrollment Services 2500 North Robison Road Texarkana, TX 75599

-The application may also be completed at the Registrar's office during regular office hours.
+The application may also be completed at the Office of Enrollment Services during regular office hours.
 The office is located on the first floor of the Nelson Administration Building.
 Visitor parking is available.